tonilopezmr/InteractorExecutor/README.md

 -------------------------
 The code which uses this library is in the package `'com.tonilopezmr.sample.domain.interactor'`.

-The sample code is the same that my other library [Android EasySQLite][1].
+The sample code is the sames as my other library [Android EasySQLite][1].

 If anything is wrong contact me